juanuys/juanuys.github.io/_drafts/template-crj.md

 https://flex.falmouth.ac.uk/courses/872/assignments/2387

+# From the course website:

+By devising a series of small-scale creative artefacts, you will use your existing ideas about development practice and then experiment with new approaches to challenge these ideas.
+This will enable you to create a personal case study, from which you can define how to expand and enrich your practice.
+Beyond the personal case study, you will gain a broader sense of the contexts in which these practices are applied across disciplines.

+# From every week's reflective writing assignment page:

+Reflection is an essential study skill, enabling you to pause and pull everything together, contextualise what you learned, and identify any issues and doubts so you can address them.

+Every week, when you have completed the materials and activities, please write a critical reflection entry in your journal, covering (but not limited to) the following points:

+- Discussion of your understanding of the theories and concepts, based on the materials, activities and readings, with appropriate references.
+- What you learned in the challenge activities and from your peers, and if your thoughts have changed since.
+- Any obstacles you encountered and how you overcame (or are overcoming) them.

+You may also include graphics and other media.

+# And

 Your journal is a place for you to:

 - Practise writing in analytical and evaluative styles rather than a descriptive style;